yhwang0123/document_classification/README.md

 For handlining the imbalance in the classes we use text augmentation in two steps:

 - Back Translation: \
 We generated synthetic data by back-translation.
-We use the GoogleTrans library in four different languages, English, Spanish, Italian, and Chinese and we made back translation to French.
+We used the GoogleTrans library in four different languages, English, Spanish, Italian, and Chinese and we made back translation to French.
 Afterwards, we added the translation for minority labels to increase the samples.
-Then we dropped the duplicates. \
+Then we dropped the duplicates.

-As the number of Dutch text is very limited, we use google translate to make it in French.
+As the number of Dutch text are very limited, we translated them in French with google translation.
 So the language of the text are consistent.

 - Text Augmentation: \
 We applied contextual text augmentation using the NLPAUG library, and we dropped duplicates text again.

 ## Models:
-We have applied several models in machine learning and deep learning, to make the text classification.
+We applied altogether four models in machine learning and deep learning, to make the text classification.
 1. Machine Learning
 - Logistic Regression
 - SVM